Sites offering peer-to-peer personal loans keep growing

 The peer-to-peer lending model is a fairly recent innovation.
 Borrowers who qualify for loans through the site announce they need a loan, give the reason and request an amount.
 Investors then pledge various amounts of capital that can range from less than $50 to a few thousand.
 Prosper began just more than five years ago and has done hundreds of millions in loan business.
 LendingClub.com, another high-profile peer-to-peer (p2p) lending site, has similarly been growing steadily.
 LendingClub grew by 24 percent in 2010 and lent $17.5 million in loans in April of this year alone.
 LendingClub has captured nearly 80 percent of the market since launching in 2007, according to ABC, growing at the rate of 10 percent per month.
 At the beginning of 2011, the site had done $204 million in loan business.

 Not subprime loans

 Not everyone is eligible to borrow installment loans through these sites.
-Loan applicants are subject to a credit check upon applying for a membership, and neither Prosper nor LendingClub will lend to a borrower with a bad credit score.
+Loa consumers are subject to a credit check upon requesting a membership, and neither Prosper nor LendingClub will lend to a borrower with a bad credit score.
 Lenders can also ask prospective borrowers about incidents in their credit history, so anyone looking to pull a fast one is not going to get far.
 LendingClub won’t accept customers with a credit score lower than 660.
 Prosper states credit is a factor for prospective borrowers and that Prosper is good for borrowers “if you have good credit.”
 Neither of these sites benefits from Federal Deposit Insurance Corporation backing, and lenders have to be discerning.